|Appointment type||Joint & Several Voluntary Administrators|

 During this period, the Administrators intend to continue to operate the business as usual.

 On 22 July 2019, the Administrators filed an application with the Supreme Court of Western Australia under sections 439A(6) and 447A(1) of the Corporations Act 2001 (Act) to extend the convening periods to hold the second creditors meetings of the Companies.
 Under section 439A of the Act, the current convening periods of the Companies are due to expire on 1 August 2019.
-The Administrators are applying to extend the convening periods up to and including 1 November 2019 (i.e. three month extension).
+On 25 July 2019, the Administrators received the requested extensions for the convening periods up to and including 1 November 2019 (i.e. three month extension).

-The Administrators' opinion is that this additional time is required for a number of key reasons, including to enable the Administrators to explore recapitalisation or sale options that might be available to the Companies, to continue liaising with the Australian Government Department of Health regarding the Companies, and to enable the Administrators to complete their investigations.
+The Administrators' opinion is that this additional time is required for a number of key reasons, including to enable the Administrators to complete the sale of Berrington’s business with the preferred bidder, to continue liaising with the Australian Government Department of Health regarding the Companies, and to enable the Administrators to complete their investigations.

 The Administrators have given notice that a concurrent first meeting of creditors will be held on Tuesday, 16 July 2019, in accordance with section 436E of the Corporations Act 2001 (“the Act”).